PurdueECE264/2019FallProblems/Part3/HW15BinaryTree1/README.md

 * Traverse binary trees using pre-order, in-order, and post-order
 * Construct binary trees from in-order and post-order expressions
 * Validate the constructed binary is a binary search tree

+This assignment is the first of two assignments for building and traversing binary trees.
+Please read both Part 1 (HW15) and Part 2 (HW16).
+Your part 1's score will be at least 50% of the part 2's score.
+Thus, if you do well in part 2, you may get some points in part 1, even though your original score for part 1 may be low.

 Binary Search Tree
 ==================